PhotonMoton/Simple-School-Bell-System/README.md

     ```
     if __name__ == "__main__":
-       app.run(host='0.0.0.0', port=8080)
+       app.run(host='X.X.X.X', port=8080)
     ```

-    Just replace `0.0.0.0` with the address you want the app to service.
+    Just replace `X.X.X.X` with the address you want the app to service.
 Most probably it will be the local address of the Raspberry Pi.

 5. Save the file and exit the text editor.